algorandfoundation/algokit-utils-ts/docs/README.md

 npm install @algorandfoundation/algokit-utils
 ```

+## Peer Dependencies

+This library requires `algosdk` as a peer dependency.
+Ensure you have it installed in your project.

 # Usage

 To use this library simply include the following at the top of your file: